 AWS Single Sign-On

-Centrally manage single sign-on (SSO) access to multiple AWS accounts and business applications.
+Centrally manage access to multiple AWS accounts or applications.

-It is easy to get started with AWS SSO.
-With just a few clicks in the AWS SSO management console you can connect AWS SSO to your existing identity source and configure permissions that grant your users access to their assigned AWS Organizations accounts and hundreds of pre-integrated cloud applications, all from a single user portal.
+It’s easy to get started with AWS SSO.
+With just a few clicks in the management console, you can connect AWS SSO to your existing identity source and configure permissions that grant users access to their assigned AWS accounts, cloud applications, and other SAML-based applications that you add to AWS SSO.

 How it works